 - 4.9 The impacts of entertainment uses across the Neighbourhood Area are particularly acutely felt by local residents at night and in the early morning.
 It is considered that further increase in evening or night-time uses away from main thoroughfares, particularly in Local Roads, would disturb the appropriate balance of development in the Area.
+This is particularly the case for premises located away from the main commercial thoroughfares which are in predominantly residential areas.
 The main commercial thoroughfares are Brompton Road and Knightsbridge between Scotch House Corner and the Bulgari Hotel. - 4.10 It is also important to recognise that early morning activity with a number of cafés opening by 6.30am on weekdays or weekends in nearby Royal Borough of Kensington and Chelsea can have an equally detrimental impact on residential amenity as evening or night-time activity.